nifty-oss/website/docs/asset/extensions/attributes.md

 # Attributes

-The Attributes extension allows creating a list of on-chain "traits" (key/value pairs) for an asset.
-The on-chain aspect means these values can be read by other Solana programs and therefore be used by them, e.g., for gaming.
+The `Attributes` extension allows creating a list of on-chain values (key/value pairs) for an asset.
+The on-chain aspect means these values can be read by other Solana programs and therefore be used by them (e.g., for gaming).

 The extension consists of a list of `Trait`s, where each trait has a `name` and a `value` field: